Ripon, West Riding of Yorkshire

 A new union workhouse was erected in 1854 on the site of the existing town poor-house at the north side of Allhallowgate.
 It was designed by William Perkin and Elisha Backhouse who also designed Armley Gaol in Leeds.
 The workhouse location and layout are shown on the 1908 map below.

 The two-storey entrance block at the front has an entrance archway at its centre, with single-storey wings at each side.
 These contained receiving wards (for new inmates) with those for females at the west and for males at the east.
-By 1930 some reorganization had taken place and all the receiving wards were in the west wing.

 On entering the casuals' ward, the inmates were required to take a bath.
 Their clothes would be fumigated in the sulphur disinfector room.